LuizFritsch/MongoDB-cluster-using-docker/README.md

 # //Passo a passo de como criar containers mongo (master-slave) no linux:<br>
 # //Step by step of how to create mongo master-slave containers on linux:<br>

 //crie uma rede docker
 //create a docker network
-$docker network create my-mongo-cluster..
+$docker network create my-mongo-cluster

 //liste as redes criadas